brene/docs/source/docs/data-model/index.md

 #### DateTime

 The `DateTime` type can be used to store date or time values.
-A good example might be the date of birth of a person.
+A good example might be a person's date of birth.
 The used format for `DateTime` values is [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) and looks like this: `2015-11-22T13:57:31-03:00`

 #### Enum